vecopay/veco/doc/README.md

-Veco Core 1.0.0.0
+Swamp Core 1.0.0.0
 =====================

-This is the official reference wallet for Veco digital currency and comprises the backbone of the Veco peer-to-peer network.
-You can [download Veco Core](https://github.com/vecodev-the-man/veco/releases) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Swamp digital currency and comprises the backbone of the Swamp peer-to-peer network.
+You can [download Swamp Core](https://github.com/vecodev-the-man/veco/releases) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Veco on your native platform.
+The following are some helpful notes on how to run Swamp on your native platform.

 ### Unix